kentng201/db-migrate-cb/README.md

 ### Drop Collection

-You may call `dropCollection` to create a collection in the database.
+You may call `dropCollection` to create a collection in the bucket.
 Pass in the second parameter to `dropCollection` to specify the scope.
 By default, the scope is `_default`.

 ```js